jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/connectivity.md

 {:id="BluetoothServer.IsConnected" .boolean .ro .bo} *IsConnected* : Returns `true`{:.logic.block} if a connection to a Bluetooth device has been made.

+{:id="BluetoothServer.Name" .text .ro .bo} *Name*
+: Gets the name of the BluetoothServer.

 {:id="BluetoothServer.Secure" .boolean} *Secure*
 : Specifies whether a secure connection should be used.